nathanhaigh/embl-abr-snakemake-nextflow-workshop/README.md

 The following workflows are to provide guidence on how to achieve particular tasks; from updating a workshop module to writing your own workshop from scratch.

-Resuing an Existing BTP Workshop
+Reusing an Existing BTP Workshop
 --------------------------------
 The easiest way to get started is to use an existing Bioinformatics Training Platform (BTP) workshop.
 These workshops are like a master template for a given workshop; they are cloned